mixxxdj/manual/source/chapters/user_interface.rst

   .. hint :: You can select from different types of displays for the waveform,
-             which differ primarily in the level of detail shown in the waveform, in :menuselection:`Preferences --> Interface -->
+             which differ primarily in the level of detail shown in the waveform, in :menuselection:`Preferences --> Waveforms -->
-             Waveform Display --> Display type`.
+             Summary type`.

 **Waveform overview**

   .. versionadded:: 2.0

-     Like with the Waveform summary, you can now select from different types of displays for the overview in :menuselection:`Preferences --> Interface --> Waveform Display --> Preview type`.
+     Like with the Waveform summary, you can now select from different types of displays for the overview in :menuselection:`Preferences --> Waveforms --> Overview type`.

   The smaller, zoomed-out version of the waveform shows the various markers within the track as well as the waveform envelope of the entire track.
 This is